-When conditions are just right, and they usually only are so well into a drought, once can traverse the river's edge from the Dihedrals crag all the way to the upstream area of the Downstream Climbs crags.
+When conditions are just right, and they usually only are so when water levels are low, one can traverse the river's edge from the Dihedrals crag all the way to the upstream area of the Downstream Climbs crags.
 Shorter jaunts are possible, and they can be kept at Class 3, but the full route begins (or ends) with a 5.1 pitch and ends (or begins) with a 5.0 one, with several sections of Class 3 and some occasional Class 4 along the way between them.

 Please note: The pictures on this page are presented to show in order the scenery and conditions along this route, first by horizontal format and then by vertical, and they do not match the text descriptions immediately above, beneath, or adjacent to them (the first in the sequence is actually this page's primary image).
 There are, however, photos of several features mentioned in the route description, and the captions provide useful information (I hope).

 From the western part of I-495, a piece of the Capital Beltway, take Exit 44 for Route 193, Georgetown Pike; this is the second exit south of the Maryland border.
 Drive west for a few miles until you see the well-signed road leading to Great Falls Park.
 Turn right and follow the road about a mile to the entrance station.
 There are two large parking lots after the entrance station.

 Just past the entrance station, though, an unmarked road turns sharply right and leads to the parking area for climbers, where there is a registration box.
 From there, hike east to a bridge crossing the Patowmack Canal, cross the bridge, turn left, and then quickly turn right onto the River Trail.
 It is maybe a tenth of a mile to this point.